How long does it take to get a divorce in Florida?

 How can we make things easier in contested matters?

 Mediation.
-You can always attempt to resolve issues by mediating the case, regardless of whether the divorce has been filed.
+Regardless of filing status, you can always attempt to resolve issues by mediating the case.

 From experience, every contested matter we have represented has been referred to mediation.
 This means that you will have the opportunity to go before a mediator to try to settle the case without having to go to trial.